Big Sugar (band): Reunion

 In 2018, Universal Music's ICON album series released a Big Sugar ICON album.
 In 2020, Universal released the first album of new music in 5 years, the Big Sugar album Eternity Now.
 Recorded and mixed at the Johnsons' studio, The Sound Shack, it features Alex Lifeson of Rush playing guitar on the title track.
 With the world going into lockdown due to the COVID-19 pandemic, the release show and tour was cancelled and Johnson performed a record release show online, singing and playing live, accompanied by the recorded bedtracks.
-He then performed a record release show for the Deluxe Anniversary Hemi-Vision 25th Anniversary album, this time re-recording all parts himself and performing guitar and vocals live along with Warren Haynes, Chris Robinson, Rich Robinson, Colin James and Jason McCoy.
+Later that year, still in lockdown he performed an online record release show for the Deluxe Anniversary Hemi-Vision 25th Anniversary album, this time re-recording all parts himself and performing guitar and vocals live along with Warren Haynes, Chris Robinson, Rich Robinson, Colin James and Jason McCoy.
 A rendition of "If I Had My Way" saw hundreds of fans videos edited into the performance.
-It was such a feat that the record release show had to be delayed a day as Johnson put it all together in his studio.
-During the lockdown, Johnson also produced a one-season weekly series on YouTube called "GJ in the SoundShack", in which he talked about songwriting, recording and the equipment he uses.
+It was such a feat that the record release show had to be delayed a day as it crashed the site upon going live.
+During the lockdown, Johnson also produced a one-season popular weekly series on YouTube called "GJ in the SoundShack", in which he talked about songwriting, recording and the equipment he uses.

-In 2021, Johnson launched the tour "One Man Big Sugar Show—The Acoustical Sounds of Gordie Johnson", which is an acoustic performance of his songbook along with a showcase of his comedic skills.
+In 2021, Johnson launched the tour "One Man Big Sugar Show—The Acoustical Sounds of Gordie Johnson", which is an acoustic performance of his songbook along with a showcase of his surprising comedic skills.

 In the years of pandemic shutdown, Gordie Johnson reimagined the band as a power trio.
-Resuming touring in 2022 he welcomed Garry Lowe's son, bassist Ben Lowe, to the band.
-The new band also included drummer Joe Magistro (of The Black Crowes and The B-52's).
+Resuming touring in 2022 he welcomed Garry Lowe's son, bassist Ben Lowe, to the band and 22-year-old phenom drummer Root Valach.
 Universal Music Group released a deluxe 25th anniversary edition of the Big Sugar platinum album Heated, which featured "An Evening With" concert format of two sets, with the first being the album played live in its entirety for the first time, followed by hit songs and rarities after an intermission.
-Big Sugar's much-anticipated “Heated 25th Anniversary Tour” continued through 2023 as Gordie Johnson returned to the stage with new bassist and fellow Austinite Anders Drerup and 22-year-old phenom drummer Root Valach.
+Big Sugar's much-anticipated “Heated 25th Anniversary Tour” continued through 2023 as Gordie Johnson returned to the stage with new bassist and fellow Austinite Anders Drerup and drummer Valach.
 “Our music has always been about roots and culture and this is a perfect piece of that evolution."

 2024 started with a Third Man Records vinyl deluxe release of Five Hundred Pounds, which sold out when announced, before the official release day.
-A second pressing of the album has gone into production.
-Label owner Jack White is a fan of the band, and has stated that Five Hundred Pounds is "the best blues-based record to ever come out of Canada."
-White performed "Ride Like Hell" live during his concert in Toronto in 2022.
+Multiple pressings of the album were necessary, in part due to the support of label owner Jack White who is a longtime fan of the band since seeing them in Detroit while in high school.
+He recorded a video for the release stating Five Hundred Pounds is "the best blues-based record to ever come out of Canada."
+White performs "Ride Like Hell" live during his during concerts culminating in its inclusion on his 2025 live album Break It All Down.